adrian-balaban/market-data-services/qa/README.md

+# Test plan for injecting data into Kafka
-# Test Plan for Stub -> Connector -> Kafka in Kubernetes Cluster
+Test Plan for Stub -> Connector -> Kafka in Kubernetes Cluster

-## Story
-As a project owner,
-I want to ensure high quality of the product,
-so that I can state that the product is **production ready**.

 ---